gaheldev/pipewire-settings/README.md

 ## Installation
 ### Easy installation
-Use your favorite extension manager or [https://extensions.gnome.org/extension/7699/pipewire-settings/](the official website) It should work on your next login.
+Use your favorite extension manager or [the official website](https://extensions.gnome.org/extension/7699/pipewire-settings/).\
+It should work on your next login.

 ### Manual installation